rob-myers/rob-myers.github.io/docs/plan.md

   - ✅ Use preact https://www.gatsbyjs.com/plugins/gatsby-plugin-preact/
   - ✅ Fix dark mode by not inverting Tabs
       - apply filter provides new context for position fixed
+  - 🚧 article styling missing on SSR
+    - tried @emotion/react but not working yet
+  - Fix top bar vertical align in large viewport
+  - change icons
+    - dark mode icon
+    - mini nav central icon
-  - 🚧 Terminal migration
+  - Terminal migration
     - Simplify in original repo
     - Copy across and get working
   - Continue migration

-- ✅ clean and simplify render-npc
-- ✅ larger character?

-- can only open door when player is close
+- now npc larger, increase nav inset
+  - try 301

+- 🚧 avoid player moving thru closed doors
   - move playerNpcKey to NPCs
-  - only applies when there is a player
+  - can only open door when player stationary/nearby
-    - `npc set-player andros`
+  - cannot close door if some npc close
+  - trigger event when npc close to door
+  - npc will stop if about to go through closed door

 - can turn andros when idle
 - can toggle NPC speech bubbles